alertlogic/ehub-collector/README.md

 # Overview

-This repository contains the Microsoft Azure web application Node.js source code and an Azure Resource Manager (ARM) template to set up a data collector in Azure, which collects and forwards Event Hub events to Alert Logic backend.
+This repository contains the Microsoft Azure web application Node.js source code and an Azure Resource Manager (ARM) template to set up a data collector in Azure, which collects and forwards Event Hub events to the Alert Logic backend.

 # Installation